qalle2/finmorph/README.md

 or alone.
 E.g. `hassel` (as in `hasselpähkinä`) but not `hevos`, `pään` or `pää`.
 Under construction (vowel-final words still missing).

-### partial-homonym-nouns.txt
+### partial-homonyms.txt
-A list of partially homonymous inflected nouns.
-Incomplete.
+A list of partially homonymous inflected nouns and verbs.
 Automatically generated with `find-partial-homonyms.py`.

 ### plurals.csv